WVS Constitution & Bylaws

 3. Associate members:

-• Any member in good standing, who leaves the geographic area of the Western Vascular Society, may request transfer in status to associate membership.
-If a member fails to request such a transfer he/she will automatically be dropped from the membership roster.
+• Any active member in good standing, who leaves the geographic area of the Western Vascular Society, may request transfer in status to associate membership.
+If a member fails to request such a transfer the member will automatically be dropped from the membership roster.

 • The process of election shall be the same as for active members.